Infectious bronchitis virus

-Avian coronavirus is a species of virus from the genus Gammacoronavirus that infects birds; since 2018, all gammacoronaviruses which infect birds have been classified as this single species.
-The strain of avian coronavirus previously known as infectious bronchitis virus (IBV) is the only coronavirus that infects chickens.
+Infectious bronchitis virus (IBV) is a species of virus from the genus Gammacoronavirus that infects birds.
 It causes avian infectious bronchitis, a highly infectious disease that affects the respiratory tract, gut, kidney and reproductive system.
 IBV affects the performance of both meat-producing and egg-producing chickens and is responsible for substantial economic loss within the poultry industry.
-The strain of avian coronavirus previously classified as Turkey coronavirus causes gastrointestinal disease in turkeys.

 Classification

 IBV is in the genus Gammacoronavirus, or group 3, with a non-segmented, positive-sense single-stranded RNA genome.

 It was previously the type species of its genus Igacovirus.
 When there was only one genus of coronaviruses, the genus Coronavirus, it was the type species of the group of all known coronaviruses.

 Recombination

 When two strains of coronavirus IBV infect a host they may recombine during genome replication.
 Recombination appears to contribute to the genetic variation of the IBV genome found in nature.